Plan for camp: Info for parents

 Summer camp items are kept until the end of September.
 Retreat and Outdoor Education groups (September to June), items are kept for 2 months.
 After these dates items are donated to those in need.

-Campers are placed in cabins (or tents for DIRT camps) of 8-10 campers, based on their age and sex.
+Campers are placed in cabins (or tents for DIRT and Tack camps) of 8-10 campers, based on their age and sex.
 When filling out the camper registration form, you may indicate with whom your child would like to share a cabin.
 We will make every effort to accommodate that request, but we can only accommodate groups of up to 2 friends.

 Please note that cabin placements are done before campers arrive.
 When you arrive to check-in on Sunday, you will find out which cabin your child is in and be introduced to his or her cabin leader at the cabin.